Monitoring and operations

 Inhibition and grouping

 Alerts have dependency awareness.
-When a parent component fails (for example, a node goes down), inhibition rules in AlertManager suppress child component alerts (for example, pods on that node) to avoid cascading alert storms.
+When a parent component fails (for example, a node goes down), inhibition rules in Alertmanager suppress child component alerts (for example, pods on that node) to avoid cascading alert storms.
 The system groups related alerts so that a single notification represents a coherent incident rather than dozens of individual symptoms.

 Minimizing noise